December Features from Internet 4 Classrooms

 Every month we are going to feature a different, and hopefully FREE, iPad/iPod/iPhone/Android educational application.
 Visit our ever-changing app page.

-Compatibility: Requires iOS 7.0 or later (Compatible with iPhone, iPad, and iPod touch) and Android 2.3 and up on your Android device.
+Compatibility: Requires iOS 9.0 or later on Apple devices and Android version 4.4 and up on your Android device.

 WHAT'S HAPPENING THIS MONTH?

 Here are some of the December events that you can celebrate or make note of this month: